Description

 Physical Environment | The primary goals of the Acoustic Monitoring Plan were to identify and characterize the noise radiated by the TidGen® Power System in the high-velocity environment of the Project site by gathering acoustic data under various environmental and mechanical conditions prior to and during Project deployment. | Measurements were collected at the project site using a drifting noise measurement system (DNMS). | Measurements of the in-water noise level related to the TidGen® Power System demonstrate that sound levels in the vicinity do not exceed 120 dB re 1 µPa2/Hz at any frequency while the turbine is rotating, both while generating and when freewheeling. | Completed |

-Post-Installation Monitoring: Cobscook Bay Tidal Energy Project
+Post-Installation Monitoring: Cobscook Bay Tidal Energy Test Site

 Stressor | Receptor | Study Description | Design and Methods | Results | Status |